miniblog/engine/doc/design-decisions.md

 ## Miscellaneous

 - Front-matter is written in JSON, which is supported natively by PHP.
 - Code syntax-highlighting is carried out *on the server*.
 (Currently only PHP is highlighted, using the built-in function `highlight_string()`.)
 The alternative is to do syntax-highlighting in JavaScript, on the client.
 The problem with that is the same work&mdash;of syntax highlighting&mdash;will be done repeatedly, by different clients.
-Since my aim is to eventually cache the HTML generated from Markdown articles, it will then be far less wasteful to do the work on the server.
+Since my aim is to eventually cache the HTML generated from Miniblog Documents, it will then be far less wasteful to do the work on the server.